liu431/Coding-Exercises/SQL and Database/SQL.md

 SELECT price, price - LAG(price, 1) OVER () AS price_diff
 FROM Orders
 ```
+* [ROW_NUMBER()](https://www.mysqltutorial.org/mysql-window-functions/mysql-row_number-function/): assigns a sequential number to each row in the result set

 #### Aggregate functions
 * COUNT(): return the number of rows that matches a specified criterion.